Jackson Hole Full Day Wildlife Tour (Year Round)

 Jackson Hole Full Day Wildlife Tour and Safari

-From: $1,000.00
+From: $1,100.00

 Description

-Jackson Hole Full Days:
+Jackson Hole & Grand Teton Full Day Tour:

 This is our favorite trip to lead, as Grand Teton National Park is a hot-spot for wildlife and a geological marvel.
 Explore wildlife from one of our premier touring vehicles.
 Spend 8-hours in this Nation’s most beautiful and undiscovered National Park!
 Located just south of Yellowstone, it is sometimes forgotten, but in our opinion even more breathtaking and crawling with native wildlife, deep history, and stunning views.
 Similar to the 4hr dawn or dusk but more comprehensive.

-Full day trips include lunch and a trip to the National Wildlife Art Museum.
+Winter Full day trips include lunch and a trip to the National Wildlife Art Museum.

 The National Museum of Wildlife Art, founded in 1987, is a Jackson Hole museum holding more than 5,000 artworks representing wild animals from around the world.
 Featuring work by prominent artists such as Georgia O’Keeffe, Andy Warhol, Robert Kuhn, John James Audubon, and Carl Rungius, the Museum’s unsurpassed permanent collection chronicles much of the history of wildlife in art, from 2500 B.C. to the present.
 Built into a hillside overlooking the National Elk Refuge, the Museum received the designation “National Museum of Wildlife Art of the United States” by order of Congress in 2008.
 Boasting a museum shop, interactive children’s gallery, Restaurant, and outdoor sculpture trail, the Museum is only two-and-a-half miles north of Jackson Town Square, and two miles from the gateway of Grand Teton National Park.